 The Bible also speaks of the atmosphere that surrounds the earth as heaven or heavens.
 (Genesis1: 7, 8) One must study the context in the Bible to know which meaning is implied.
 The Bible is clear on the following:

-Heaven is a Real Place
+Is Heaven a Real Place?

 After Jesus was raised from the dead he went to heaven.
 The Bible says: "Men of Galilee, why do you stand gazing up into heaven?
 This same Jesus, who was taken up from you into heaven, will so come in like manner as you saw Him go into heaven."
 (Acts 1:11) Prior to this Jesus told His disciples: "In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.
 (John 14:2,3)